MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 #> 5789: MCID3112447664 Institution J         White   Male   <NA>
 ```

+The NAs are ultimately treated as missing data that are replaced by
+imputed CIP codes.
 If FYE programs are involved in your study,

 - [FYE
   proxies](https://midfieldr.github.io/midfieldr/articles/art-060-fye-proxies.md)